Matthew, one of Jesus’ disciples, tells us that…

 “Oh, the depth of the riches both of the wisdom and knowledge of God!
 How unsearchable are His judgments and His ways past finding out!”

 Certain things about God are “past [our] finding out,” Paul says here.
 So, it would be unwise to abandon what the Bible teaches regarding the nature of God, just because we may find something about it confusing or difficult to understand.

 Peter says that those who take those “hard to understand” things and twist them, do so to their own destruction!

 “…some things hard to understand, which untaught and unstable people twist to their own destruction, as they do also the rest of the Scriptures.”

 That, unfortunately, is what false teachers do.
-They twist the Scriptures and create man made religions and gods that cannot save and will not be able to offer any help to anyone on the Day of Judgment.
+They twist the Scriptures and create man made religions that are leading people down a wide path to destruction.

 All right, there is another verse people commonly point out as they seek to disprove Jesus’ deity.
 It’s found in Mark 13.

 In this passage, Jesus is speaking on the Mount of Olives about end time events and His Second Coming to the Earth and He says: